Table of Contents

 What is a Vegan Substitute for Chicken?

-The nice (and lets admit a little frightening) thing about chicken is- it’s very easy to dress up as an imposter!
+The nice (and lets admit a little frightening) thing about chicken is- it’s very easy to find a suitable imposter!

 Haven’t you ever heard the term “tastes like chicken” which tends to be all inclusive for food choices that in all reality we’re actually just unsure of how to describe the taste?